Call4Cloud | MMP-C | Autopilot | Device Preparation

 If we deploy this policy to our devices we will notice that we can’t access the Microsoft Store any longer on our Windows 11 devices.

-With this policy deployed, you are also making sure you can’t trigger any Microsoft Store app installation from the apps.microsoft.com website
+With this policy deployed, you also ensure you can’t trigger any Microsoft Store app installation from the apps.microsoft.com website.

 My first attempt with a shiny new VM ended up with the error: No Store Account found